Lord-of-Waffles/InfoSec24/Week1Homework.md

 - Encrypting sensitive data
 - Using firewalls

-Cyberscurity is a constant process that requires conistent maintenance and awareness.
-By mainitaing good cyber hygiene, companies can assure their busienss runs uninterrupted.
+Cybersecurity is a constant process that requires consistent maintenance and awareness.
+By maintaining good cyber hygiene, companies can assure their business runs uninterrupted.

 ### B)